holmes2136/JavaRestAPI/springwelcome/README.md

-# Neat sample for spring IOC
+# Setter injection by Spring

 ### Step1:
 ```